-The iOS 12.1.1 update is a point upgrade, but it could take awhile to download and install on your iPhone, iPad, or iPod touch.
+The iOS 12.1.4 update is a small maintenance upgrade, but it could take awhile to download and install depending on the version of iOS you’re currently running.

-If you’re moving your device from iOS 12.1 to iOS 12.1.1 you’ll get the shortest change log and the smallest download.
-The iOS 12.1.1 update is a 372MB download for the iPhone X. It’s around the same size for other iPhone and iPad models currently running iOS 12.1.
+If you’re moving your device from iOS 12.1.3 to iOS 12.1.4 you’ll get the shortest change log and the smallest download.
+The iOS 12.1.4 update is 89MB for the iPhone X. It’s around the same size for other iPhone and iPad models currently running iOS 12.1.3.

 |Sync (Optional)||5-45 Minutes|

 |iOS 12.1.4 Installation||5-15 Minutes|